E-Sh4rk/EmeraldACE_tuto/exit-code.md

 ## Prerequisite

-- An ACE glitch species (for instance 0x40E9 for english version).
+- An ACE glitch species (for instance 0x40E9 for the english version).
 Unstable species such as 0x611 are not recommended (you will loose a lot of time hatching them)
 - If you use a glitch species that executes Thumb code such as 0x40E9, you will also need a Thumb->ARM bootstrap

 ## Let's go